-Canon could be doing a full sensor read but down sampling or pixel binning down to 4k?
-Maybe the latter.
-There will almost certainly be some form of crop, maybe 2x, at best maybe 1.6x.
-Why?
-We think it will be 45MP, and you need a minimum of 33MP to get 8K, so you need a higher resolution than 33MP to get cropped 8K.
+Well we know it will be 45MP, and you need a minimum of 33MP to get 8K, so you need a higher resolution than 33MP to get cropped 8K.

 Finally!
 Finally IBIS has arrived to a Canon camera.
 It has been long overdue and a frustrating bone of contention whenever any Canon camera body was reviewed.